Skip to content

 Buyer pays£39.39

-If you use your Stripe lifetime volume as your income figure for any purpose — tax records, benefit checks, or anything else — you'll be overstating what you actually received.
+If you ever come across a gross or "volume" total and use it as your income figure — for tax, benefit checks, or anything else — you'll overstate what you actually received, because it includes the buyer's fee and shipping.
 Use your payout figures instead.
-These are visible on your Reluv Insights page and in every order's sale detail.
+They're on your Reluv Insights page and on every order's sale detail.

 Which number to use for your records

-For your own record-keeping, the number that matters is what landed in your bank account — your payout.
+For your own record-keeping, the number that matters is what landed in your bank account — your payout, which is your listing price.

 Reluv shows this clearly in a few places: